-If you are experiencing fuel flow problems, a quick method of checking if the problem is in your fuel system is to connect a 6-gallon portable tank to your ennine.
+If you are experiencing fuel flow problems, a quick method of checking if the problem is in your fuel system is to connect a 6-gallon portable tank to your engine.

-Your fuel tank may be equipped with a removable fuel filter screen and an anti-siphon valve (see diagram for location) which should both be checked if you are experiencing problems.
-In some models there is a manual shut off valve instead of the anti-siphon valve.
-This shut off valve should be closed when servicing the fuel system to avoid any spillage of fuel into the bilge.
+Your fuel tank is equipped with a removable fuel filter screen and an anti-syphon valve (see diagram for location) which should both be checked if you are experiencing problems.